River Heads, Foots and Meets

 This classification covers all named Dartmoor river heads and foots (or feet).
 These are usually paired together by name with a head and a foot for each, but if a named watercourse is a 365 item and a mid-point, this will remain separate.
 On Dartmoor, watercourses have various names, and while river, brook and stream are commonly used elsewhere, 'water' and 'lake' are not.
 A 'water' is just a Dartmoory name for a stream, as is 'lake'.
 Hemery (1983) says of the latter in High Dartmoor: "Visitors to Dartmoor are often puzzled to find this term applied to running water than standing water.
 I believe its use to indicate a stream of which the source was once a small lake or tarn, just as originally it indicated the source itself, for in almost every instance the physical character of the water-head is suggestive of a lake-bed.
 These, one and all, have been drained by the medieval tinners during their streaming operations."

 Clicking on the blue river lines will provide a pop-up that names that river section.
-The Watershed 'Heads' are indicated by a special mapicon (currently yellow/black check)
+The Watershed 'Heads' are indicated by a special Mapicon (a blue 'H' on a white background).

 The map below is set to a maximum zoom of 1:50k.
 To zoom into the map further (1:25k) you need to be a subscriber.
 You can become a subscriber by visiting this page.